Alcoa

-Alcoa Corporation (an acronym for Aluminum Company of America) is a Pittsburgh-based industrial corporation.
-It is the world's eighth-largest producer of aluminum.
-Alcoa conducts operations in 10 countries.
-Alcoa is a major producer of primary aluminum, fabricated aluminum, and alumina combined, through its active and growing participation in all major aspects of the industry: technology, mining, refining, smelting, fabricating, and recycling.
+Alcoa Corporation (an acronym for "Aluminum Company of America") is an American industrial corporation that produces aluminum.
+According to industry rankings, it is among the largest producers globally.
+The company operates in 10 countries and is involved in mining, refining, smelting, fabricating, and recycling aluminum products.

-In May 2007, Alcoa Inc. made a US$27 billion hostile takeover bid for Alcan in an attempt to form the world's largest aluminum producer.
-The bid was withdrawn when Alcan announced a friendly takeover by Rio Tinto in July 2007.
+Alcoa was founded in 1888 by Charles Martin Hall with the funding of Alfred E. Hunt and Arthur Vining Davis.
+Before Alcoa's formation, aluminum was difficult to refine and, as a result, was more expensive than silver or gold.
+In 1886, Hall discovered the Hall–Héroult process, a refining technique that reduced aluminum production costs.
+Hall approached Hunt and Davis to form a company to bring his process to market; the three founded Alcoa as the Pittsburgh Reduction Company, which expanded.
+Hunt died in 1898 after fighting in the Spanish–American War.
+The company changed its name to the Aluminum Company of America in 1907.
+Alcoa increased production by 40% during World War I and supplied aluminum during World War II.

+In the 2000s, Alcoa purchased numerous competitors, including Reynolds Group Holdings (makers of Reynolds Wrap).
 On November 1, 2016, Alcoa Inc. split into two entities: a new one called Alcoa Corporation, which is engaged in the mining and manufacture of raw aluminum, and the renaming of Alcoa Inc. to Arconic Inc., which processes aluminum and other metals.

-After relocating its corporate operations to New York City in 2006, Alcoa moved its headquarters back to Pittsburgh effective September 1, 2017.
-In October 2018, Alcoa announced plans to move from Pittsburgh's North Shore to a downtown Pittsburgh location.
+Alcoa has been criticized for its lax environmental record, but it no longer ranks highly as one of the worst polluters in the United States.

 History

+Hall's patent

 In 1886, Charles Martin Hall, a graduate of Oberlin College, discovered the process of smelting aluminum, almost simultaneously with Paul Héroult in France.
 He realized that by passing an electric current through a bath of cryolite and aluminum oxide, the then semi-rare metal aluminum remained as a byproduct.
-This discovery, now called the Hall–Héroult process, along with the Bayer process, are the dominant processes for production of aluminum from bauxite ore.
+This discovery, now called the Hall–Héroult process, reduced production costs.

-Probably fewer than ten sites in the United States and Europe produced any aluminum at the time.
-In 1887, Hall made an agreement to try his process at the Electric Smelting and Aluminum Company plant in Lockport, New York, but it was not used and Hall left after one year.
-On Thanksgiving Day 1888, with the help of Alfred E. Hunt, he started the Pittsburgh Reduction Company with an experimental smelting plant on Smallman Street in Pittsburgh, Pennsylvania.
-In 1891, the company went into production in New Kensington, Pennsylvania.
-In 1895, a third site opened at Niagara Falls.
-By about 1903, after a settlement with Hall's former employer, and while its patents were in force, the company was the only legal supplier of aluminum in the United States.
+Fewer than ten sites in the United States and Europe produced aluminum at the time.
+In 1887, Hall agreed to try his process at the Electric Smelting and Aluminum Company plant in Lockport, New York.
+Still, it was not used, and Hall left after one year, teaming up with Alfred E. Hunt to form a new company.

+After graduating from Amherst College in 1888, Arthur Vining Davis joined the new venture because Arthur's father knew Alfred Hunt.
+At the time, aluminum sold at almost $5 per pound, making it too expensive to be used commercially.
+They worked to lower the cost of production using Charles Hall's ideas; Hall, Davis, and others worked 12-hour days together for months on the experiments.
+Their first commercial aluminum pour was on Thanksgiving Day in 1888.